snowdrop/cloud-native-lab/HANDS_ON_LAB.md

 <artifactId>cloud-native-frontend</artifactId>
 ```

+- The following steps are optional as the code is part of the project downloaded
 - Create a POJO class named `Note` under `src/main/java/me/snowdrop/cloudnative/front`
 - Define the following fields and their respective setters/getters:
 ```java